mavlink/qgroundcontrol/README.md

 #### Build QGroundControl
 1. Open the Qt Command Prompt program from the Start Menu
 2. Change directory to your 'qgroundcontrol' source folder.
-3. Run `qmake -tp vc qgroundcontrol.pro`.
-This will create a 'qgroundcontrol.vcxproj' project file which is capable of building both debug and release configurations.
+3. Run `qmake -r -tp vc qgroundcontrol.pro`.
+This will create a 'qgroundcontrol.sln' *Solution* file which is capable of building both debug and release configurations.
-4. Now open the generated 'qgroundcontrol.vcxproj' file in Visual Studio.
+4. Now open the generated 'qgroundcontrol.sln' file in Visual Studio.
 5. Compile and edit in Visual Studio.
-If you need to add new files, add them to qgroundcontrol.pro and re-run qmake from step 3.
+If you need to add new files to the qgroundcontrol project, add them to qgcsystem.pro and re-run qmake from step 3.

+Note that the *Solution* contains two projets.
+The main QGroundControl project and the QGC QtLocation Services plugin.
+From within Visual Studio, before running or debugging, make sure you have *qgroundcontrol* as the current project (right-click and select *Set as Current Project*)

 #### Alternate (Qt Creator IDE) Build Type (Any OS)
 All steps below assume you already have a running software development enviroment (i.e. gcc/g++ on Ubuntu, Xcode on Mac OSX along with the command line tools, Visual Studio on Windows, etc.) along with the various external dependencies described elsewhere in this document.